RyannDaGreat/rp/README.md

 Together, RP is a single install that gives you a richer standard library and an interactive environment tuned for productivity.

-Getting started with an AI coding assistant is easy - just tell it to read the "autodocs" folder, and it will quickly understand this library.

 ## 📦 Install

 ```bash